THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 You can always throw a yard sale for smaller items that still have some value,

 What doesn’t sell at the yard sale can then be donated.
-Donating ensures that all your unwanted items go to a cause or person who could use them.
+Donating ensures that all unwanted items go to a cause or person who could use them.
 Moving is the perfect time to donate, read more here.
 Your unwanted items get an opportunity for a second life and reduce their chance of ending in a landfill.

 Tip 3: Hire Eco-Friendly Movers